AhDoozy/rl-goal-tracker-v2/README.md

 - 👆 Hover states for better visual feedback
 - 📋 New context menu organization for streamlined interaction
 - 🔍 Search toggle improvements for easier task searching
+- 📂 Task right‑click menu now includes a grouped **Move** submenu and cascading complete/incomplete toggle that applies to children.
+- 🖼️ Goal cards redesigned with lighter fills, full shadows, and hover/press effects only on the card face.
+- 📏 Thicker header divider under “Goal Tracker” for clearer separation.
+- 🔄 Automatic refresh propagation so Home goals update instantly when tasks change.
+- 💬 Completion chat messages delivered as proper Game messages with configurable colors.

 ---